 The Commune of Pichidegua is under a semi-arid Mediterranean climate.
 It has an average annual air temperature of 14.6°C, a monthly maximum of 26.3°C in the month of January and a monthly minimum of 6.1°C in August.
 Precipitations are concentrated from May to October and average about 550 mm year-1, with a potential evapotranspiration of 940 mm year-1 [20].

-[21]Corn production is done under furrow irrigation with traditional tillage management, as described by and Salazar, et al. [22].
-Soil preparation with a disc plough is carried out immediately after the harvest or before planting, with the number of tractor passes varying from 5 to 8 times, using the same routes, making it possible to identify areas where the machinery transited, directly in-the-wheel-track (IT) and outside-the-wheel-track (OT).
+At the study site, long-term tillage and maize monoculture has been carried out (> 15 year).
+The soil is prepared using a disc plough in September and maize is sown in October and harvested in early April/May.
+During the growing season, 470 kg N ha−1 were applied as urea and compound fertilizer (N–P2O5–K2O: 25–10–10), and a N balance estimated 200 kg N ha−1 surplus were available for nitrate leaching [21].
+Maize production is done under furrow irrigation with conventional tillage management, as described by and Salazar, et al. [22].
+Soil preparation with a disc plough is carried out immediately after the harvest or before planting, with the number of tractor passes varying from 5 to 8 times, using the same routes, making it possible to identify places with frequent crossing of machinery (+M) and places without crossing of it (-M).
+The grain yield in 2012 was 15 Mg ha−1.
 Stubble and plant residues from the previous season are consumed by cattle through direct grazing and the remnant is incorporated to the soil.

 Study Design

 In November 2013, with the maize crop in the eighth leaf, an initial diagnosis of the state of compaction of the study site was realized.
-Soil penetration resistance (PR) was measured identifying areas of high and low PR (according to the 0-5 cm layer).
-In each zone, four experimental units of 1 m2 each were delimited randomly.
-Within each experimental unit, the area relative to the passage of machinery was identified, designating the in-the-wheel-track (IT) and outside-the-wheel-track (OT) treatments.
+Soil penetration resistance (PR) was measured identifying areas of high and low PR (according to the 0 – 5 cm layer).
+In each zone, four experimental units of 1 m2 each were delimited randomly (n = 8).
+Within each experimental unit, the zone related to the passage of machinery was identified, with places of frequent crossing of it (+M) and places with no crossing of machinery (-M).
 Moreover, due to repeated handling over several seasons, based on visual characteristics and mechanical resistance, it was possible to identify the limit of the plow layer (approximately 30 cm), using these criteria to separate in topsoil and subsoil layers.
-From the combination of the tire tracks of the machinery and the limit of the arable layer, four treatments were established: T1: OT-Topsoil; T2: OT-Subsoil; T3: IT-Topsoil; T4: IT-Subsoil.
-Hydraulic conductivity was measured in both PR zones and all four treatments with 4 replicates each (n = 32).
-Undisturbed soil samples from the topsoil and subsoil layers were collected in cylinders 5 cm high and 5.9 cm in diameter for the determination of hydrophobicity.
-Disturbed soil samples were collected at depths of 0 – 10 cm and 30 – 40 cm.
+From the combination of the tire tracks of the machinery and the limit of the arable layer, four treatments were established: T1: -M – topsoil; T2: -M – subsoil; T3: +M – topsoil; T4: +M – subsoil.
+In each PR zone, K was measured on the field for all four treatments with four replicates (n = 32).
+Complementary to each K measurement were collected undisturbed soil cylinders (heigh = 5 cm, diameter = 5.9 cm, volume = 136.7 cm3) for the determination of hydrophobicity, disturbed soil samples at depths of 0 – 10 cm and 30 – 40 cm, and three disturbed cylinders for BD.

 Soil Property Measurements